top of page

 • Training on Lead 101 presentation to present to residents on implementation of interim controls.

-• Lead Inspector – three-day class, that concentrates on the use of X-Ray Fluorescence device, allowing performance of lead paint inspections and post hazard control clearances.
+• Lead Inspector – three-day class, which concentrates on the use of X-Ray Fluorescence device, allowing performance of lead paint inspections and post hazard control clearances.

-• Risk Assessor – two-day class, learning risk assessments, develop standard written inspection protocols and interpret the results of lead inspections and make recommendations on hazard control options.
+• Risk Assessor – two-day class, learning risk assessments, developing standard written inspection protocols, and interpreting the results of lead inspections and making recommendations on hazard control options.

 • Community Engagement Training working alongside LSCC Coalition marketing team, peers, and other participating CDCs to develop engaging and effective social media and outreach campaigns needed to implement an effective outreach strategy.